 Yanchep National Park offers you a choice of nine interesting walk trails ranging in length from 500 metres to 51.8 kilometres.
 Along the way you will witness spectacular scenery and panoramic views from the sea to the scarp.

-Longer walking trails such as the three and a half day Coastal Plain Walk provides facilities including walkers huts, water tanks and bush toilets.
+Longer walking trails such as the 3.5 day Coastal Plain walk provides facilities including walkers huts, water tanks and bush toilets.

 Walkers are asked to collect a map and register at McNess House Visitor Centre before heading off to explore a trail.